 What we require of you?

-- Take responsibility for mentoring up to 4 Peers in both semesters
+- Take responsibility for mentoring up to 5 Peers in both semester 1 and 2

 - Attend at least 3 Leader & Ambassador workshops and invited-speaker events per semester

 - Be available to assist with Open Day in August

 - Assist with recruitment of Peers and Ambassadors for following years